Meteors, meteoroids, meteorites, and fireballs — keep all these look-alike terms straight.

 Until recently, the wonders of Iceland went largely unnoticed.
 Today, this small North Atlantic island is blossoming into a destination noted for its wealth of natural beauty — explosive geysers, gurgling mud pools, snakelike lava flows, majestic waterfalls, towering glaciers, steaming thermal baths, and magnificent northern lights.
 On November 1, 2002, thirty travelers journeyed...

 It's going to be an active year for stargazers.
 Here's where you can find some of the highlights of 2006, including a list of upcoming lunar occultations.

 Here are the dates and estimated hourly rates of some of the better showers in 2005 and 2006.

-Early each January, the Quadrantid meteor stream provides one of the most intense annual meteor displays, with a brief, sharp maximum lasting only a few hours.
+Read about the history and source of the Quadrantid meteor stream, which provides one of the most intense annual meteor displays.
+Its brief, sharp maximum lasts only a few hours in early January.

 Eclipses, conjunctions, and occultations will keep observers worldwide busy during the upcoming year.
 Here's a summary of what's in store.

 The southwestern corner of Australia catches three occultations of Jupiter during the first three months of 2005.

 Eclipses, occultations, comets, and a transit of Venus it’s going to be an exciting year for observers.

 Clear skies throughout much of the Americas and parts of Europe and Africa allowed millions of people to enjoy a beautiful lunar eclipse during the evening of Nov.
 89, 2003.